Guide to Pre and Post Launch Mobile App Marketing Pitfalls to AvoidRaja

 - Failure to Develop an Effective Marketing Plan

 Involve the marketing team early enough in the development process for them to truly understand your app.
-This will help them to develop an effective app marketing plan for your app to go to market.
+This will help them to develop an effective mobile app marketing plan for your app to go to market.
 The marketing needs to fully understand all the features and benefits of the app to market it well.

 Develop a Checklist:

 - Find out what makes your app unique.

 - Every app gets 100 characters in the keywords section.
 Choose your keywords carefully.

 - Choose your app name based on common search terms or a copyrighted branded name.

 - Your app should clearly convey its features and benefits in the first 2-3 lines.